fraterrisus/walkthroughs/aethus/items.md

 | Crusher | 4x [Lavastone](#lavastone), 2x [Camberflex](#camberflex) | 3x |
 | Crusher | 3x [Lavastone](#lavastone), 1x [Unstabilite](#unstabilite) | 3x |

 None of these are straightforward.
-The first recipe is the easiest; Mycelial Biomass can be produced if you farm a bunch of [Hive Mycelia](#hive-mycelia).
-Wormwood is hard to find, but Lifeshrooms can be cultivated in a [Grow Bed](#grow-bed).
+The first recipe is the easiest; Mycelial Biomass can be farmed or produced from [Hive Mycelia](#hive-mycelia).
+Wormwood is hard to find, but Lifeshrooms are plentiful and can be cultivated in a [Grow Bed](#grow-bed).
 Camberflex is broadly speaking too valuable to use like this, and Unstabilite can't be mined in quantity.

 {% endaethusitem %}
 {% aethusitem 'Remote Restart Chip' %}